fabric/fabric/docs/usage/fab.rst

     (usually a private key.)
 This option may be repeated multiple times.
 Sets (or appends to) :ref:`env.key_filename <key-filename>`.

+.. cmdoption:: -I, --initial-password-prompt

+    Forces a password prompt at the start of the session (after fabfile load and option parsing, but before executing any tasks) in order to pre-fill :ref:`env.password <password>`.

+    This is useful for fire-and-forget runs (especially parallel sessions, in which runtime input is not possible) when setting the password via :option:`--password <-p>` or by setting :ref:`env.password <password>` in your fabfile, is undesirable.

+    .. seealso:: :ref:`password-management`

 .. cmdoption:: -k

     Sets :ref:`env.no_keys <no_keys>` to ``True``, forcing the SSH layer to not